barter-rs/barter-rs/README.md

 - **Canonical Order Book** implemented across Binance, Bybit, OKX, Coinbase, and Kraken (Futures).
 - **Trade Streams & Execution**: planned and under active development.

+## TWAP Execution

+`jackbot-execution` now includes a `twap` module capable of slicing large orders into randomized chunks and scheduling them based on order book analytics from `jackbot-data`.
+This enables discrete time-weighted execution both in simulation with the `MockExchange` and against real venues.

 ## Contributing